Cycling in New Zealand

-Cycling in New Zealand, while relatively popular as a sport, is a very marginal commuting mode, with the share hovering around 1–3% in most major cities.
+Cycling in New Zealand is the 5th most popular form of active recreation (9% cycled in the last week), but a very marginal commuting mode, with the share hovering around 1–3% in most major cities.
 This is due to a number of factors, principally safety fears.

 History

 The bicycle reached New Zealand in the 1860s in the form of the velocipede, also known as the 'boneshaker'.
 As bicycle design improved, and production became mass-market, cycling became a popular mode of transport in many parts of New Zealand for half a century.

 Cycling was a popular form of transportation in New Zealand by the 20th century.
 Christchurch claimed its title as the cycling capital of New Zealand in the early 20th century, with its flat physical geography the bicycle was a form of everyday transport earning it the name of "Cyclopolis".
 In 1924, it was estimated that 40,000 of Christchurch's approximately 80,000 people were cycling and by the late 1930s it was estimated that Christchurch was home to 20% of New Zealand's 250,000 bicycles.

 In the 1950s and 60s, government transport funding and policies favouring motor vehicles as the transport of the future, along with the increasing affordability of automobiles, spurred a rise in motor vehicles.
 New Zealand soon had, and still has, one of the highest rates of car dependence in the world.

 As well as abandoning bicycles (and public transport) in favour of cars, the remaining cyclists were increasingly forced off the streets by the rising danger of motor traffic, relegating bicycles to recreational and sports use.
 The oil shocks of the 1970s triggered the first of several bicycle resurgences, and new sports bicycles became popular: first, road racing bikes, then BMXs and eventually mountain bikes.
 By 1990, a survey showed cycling to be the second most popular participation sport in New Zealand.
 Since then, cycle sales have remained high, averaging over 150,000 per annum.
 However, their everyday uses, such as for commuting or shopping, is still rare.

 In 1994, New Zealand introduced mandatory bicycle helmet wearing, a change which some parts of academia and cycling advocacy credit with further reducing the incidence and attractiveness of cycling.